microsoft/Azure-Analytics-and-AI-Engagement/lab24/Setup-instructions.md

     ![databrick](media/db2.png)

-> Note : you should have Global admin on Azure tenant to assign youself as Account Admin.
+>**Note:** You should have Global admin on Azure tenant to assign youself as Account Admin.
 If you are not able to access Account console get the permssion assigned by your organization's Global Admin.

-39. Search your username in the seacrh bar and select it.
+39. Search your username in the search bar and select it.

     ![databrick](media/db3.png)